 - In cases where the Defendant delivered a Notice of Intention to Defend but failed to serve and file a Plea, the Plaintiff may deliver Notice of Bar calling the Defendant to deliver a Plea within 5 days- failing which the Defendant will be barred from serving and filling a Plea and a Default Judgment may be entered into.

 - The Magistrate endorses the request that Default Judgment is granted.

 - In the event where Notice of Intention to Defend was defective in that:

 - It was not properly delivered or signed.

 - Does not set out an address within 15 km radius.

-- Default Judgment may not be entered into where summons were served via registered post, unless there is acknowledgement of receipt.
+- Default Judgment may not be entered into where summons was served via registered post unless there is an acknowledgement of receipt.

 Setting aside Default Judgment:

 Default Judgement may be set aside in two circumstances: